renatabrasil/mining_my_repository/README.md

 ### Next steps:

-* Clear the code and prepare the first release
-* Implement the infrastructure for testing
 * Implement unit tests
-* Set up test and production environment
+* Refactoring design to reach a sustainable level of maintainability
+  * Change functions based view for class based views
+  * Separate views from user cases
+  * Bring some logic to models

 ## Getting Started